vmware/load-balancer-and-ingress-services-for-kubernetes/docs/crds/avinfrasetting.md

               cidr: 10.10.10.0/24

 Note that multiple networks names can be added to the CRD (only in case of AWS cloud).
 The Avi virtualservices will acquire a VIP from each of these specified networks.
 Failure in allocating even a single vip (for example, in case of IP exhaustion) **will** result in complete failure of entire request. *This is same as vip allocation failures in single vip.*

+#### Configure Pool Placement Networks

+AviInfraSetting CRD can be used to configure Pool Placement Settings on the AKO created Pools in order for the Service Engines to place the Pools on appropriate interfaces.

+        network:
+          nodeNetworks:
+            - networkName: node-network-10-10-20-0-24
+              cidrs:
+              - 10.10.20.0/24

+If two Kubernetes clusters have overlapping Pod CIDRs, the service engine needs to identify the right gateway for each of the overlapping CIDR groups.
+This is achieved by specifying the right placement network for the pools that helps the Service Engine place the pools appropriately.

 #### Enable/Disable Route Health Injection